-A pattern of low grades, poor work habits, poor conduct, excessive absenteeism or tardiness, or the parents' failure to meet financial obligations can jeopardize a student's continued enrollment.
+A pattern of low grades, poor work habits, poor conduct, excessive absenteeism or tardiness, or to partner with the school or to meet financial obligations can jeopardize a student's continued enrollment.
 Entrance into the next grade will be based on the classroom performance of the student, observations of the teacher and appropriate testing.